Starcounter/Docs/guides/mapping-and-blending/avoiding-css-conflicts/README.md

-# Avoiding CSS conflicts (BEM naming convention)
+# Avoiding CSS conflicts

-A complex web app is composed out of HTML responses from multiple apps.
+Complex web apps are composed of HTML responses from multiple apps.
 This means that the merged HTML, CSS and JavaScript runs in the global namespace.

-How to make sure that your CSS does not have side effects in other apps?
+With a global namespace, there's always the risk of CSS conflicts and leaks that cause side effects in other apps.
+We recommend using the Block Element Modifier (BEM) methodology to avoid these side effects.

-## Current best practices way: BEM
+## BEM

-The primary way right now to avoid CSS conflicts is to use a naming convention that works in every web browser.
-The naming convention that Starcounter advises is called BEM (Block Element Modifier).
+Due to limited browser support for technical solutions to CSS conflicts, the primary way right now to avoid CSS conflicts is to use a naming convention.
+BEM is one of these naming conventions.

 The basic principle in BEM is to **only use classes in your stylesheets**.

+These classes should be named as combinations of Blocks, Elements, and Modifiers.

+A **Block** represents a logical area of your app's UI.
+For example:

+- a menu
+- a login form
+- a search form

+An **Element** is a fragment of the Block that performs a particular function.
+For example:

+- a menu item
+- a password input in the login form
+- a search button

+An Element only makes sense in the context of its Block.
+It cannot appear outside of the Block.

+**Modifiers** represent variations of Blocks and Elements.
+For example:

+- an expanded menu
+- an active menu item
+- a password input with an invalid value
+- a disabled search button

 Possible combinations of Blocks, Elements and Modifiers are the following: